 This ongoing ethnographic project investigates the uses of social technologies, particularly social media, by LGBTQ people in the rural Midwest.
 I am interested in the ways rural LGBTQ people use social media to navigate identity-based resources and information, social relationships, and the need for community space in lieu of resources typically utilized by LGBTQ populations in urban areas (e.g. bars, bookstores, community centers).

-I am currently a research assistant on this IMLS-funded grant project, lead by Kristin Fontichiaro (PI) and Dr. Silvia Lindtner (Co-PI).
-The project is broadly about supporting professional development for “making” (broadly defined) in rural and small-town libraries in Michigan.
-My role on the project is resident ethnographer, traveling on a monthly basis to two libraries in Michigan for interviews and observations with library staff and community members.
+From August 2017 to August 2018, I was a research assistant on this IMLS-funded grant project, lead by Kristin Fontichiaro (PI) and Dr. Silvia Lindtner (Co-PI).
+The project was broadly about supporting professional development for “making” (broadly defined) in rural and small-town libraries in Michigan.
+My role on the project was resident ethnographer, traveling on a monthly basis to two libraries in Michigan for interviews and observations with library staff and community members.
 My interest in this project lies in how libraries and their staff identify community needs and articulate formal and informal relationships with community organizations in their local making and DIY ecologies.
+The results of this work are in progress.

 Developing a culturally responsive framework for promoting computing among adolescent girls in STEM programs (2016-2017)